Dembrane/pilot/echo/developer-docs/frontend_spacing.md

    ```

 ## Notes

-- Use Divider components between major sections
+- Use fixed gap values as they don't support responsive parameters
+- Use responsive padding with Mantine's breakpoint syntax: `{ base: "mobile-value", md: "desktop-value" }`
+- The `md` breakpoint is set to 768px as defined in the theme configuration
-- Maintain consistent Title hierarchy (example: order={2} for section titles, order={3} for subsections)
+- Maintain consistent Title hierarchy across breakpoints
-- Keep padding consistent across all main page containers using `px="2rem" pt="4rem" pb="4rem"`
+- Keep padding responsive using the breakpoint syntax
-- Use Mantine Stack components to maintain consistent spacing
+- Use Mantine Stack components for consistent spacing
-- Also, importantly check if there is any parent container with padding/margin that could affect the spacing and remove it if needed to maintain consistency
+- Check for any parent container padding/margin that could affect spacing
-- Add `pb="4rem"` to the outermost Stack component to maintain consistent bottom spacing at the end of page content
+- Add responsive bottom padding to the outermost Stack component
+- For very tight layouts on mobile, consider using the `xs` breakpoint (320px) for additional adjustments